redhat-developer/rsp-server/schema/src/main/resources/schemaMD/specification.md

 #### server/getOptionalAttributes

- The `server/getOptionalAttributes` request is sent by the client to list the server adapters currently configured.
+ The `server/getOptionalAttributes` request is sent by the client to list the optional attributes that can be stored on a server object of this type.

 This endpoint takes the following json schemas as parameters: